“Our kids are hungry and we’re going to do something about it.”

 In 2013, Every Meal wondered how they could reach other children in the Twin Cities who live with food insecurity.
 They saw the need for developing a larger growth strategy and what emerged is their network model of weekend food programs.
 That fall, Every Meal incorporated as a separate non-profit organization and launched pilot programs in three additional schools in Minneapolis reaching a total of 500 children in five schools.
 The pilot programs were successful and the team implemented a full launch.

 Since then, Every Meal has grown from serving one school with a weekend food program to implementing multiple food gap programs serving over 10,000 children across 300 locations… and counting.
 Beginning in October 2020, Every Meal celebrated its 10 year anniversary and six million meals provided to children living with food insecurity in Minnesota.

 “It takes the whole community to address a problem as significant as child hunger.”

-Every Meal has seen incredible growth in their impact on child hunger in the Twin Cities.
-Due to strong school and community partnerships, Every Meal continues to grow – you can see an updated map of all of our programs by clicking here.
+Every Meal continues to see incredible growth in its impact on child hunger in the Twin Cities and across Minnesota.
+With its strong school and community partnerships, Every Meal continues its work with the community to grow and reach more children – you can see an updated map of all of our programs by clicking here.

 As we look back at our history and look forward to the future, we are struck by the fact that food insecurity is a problem throughout the state and is not a one- or two-school issue.
 More than 200,000 children in Minnesota live in food insecurity.
 Our mission is to fight child hunger by developing more partnerships between the community and schools.